DarynHolmes/react_introduction/workshop/02_1st_component.md

 ReactDOM.render(React.createElement(Header, null), document.getElementById('app'));
 ```

 As you may have expected, there are now three react elements (div, h1, and small).
 The first call to `React.createElement` uses the second parameter (props) to pass in the class name.
 Ideally this would have the key of `class` to match CSS.
-However that can't be used as `class` is a reserved work in JavaScript.
+However that can't be used as `class` is a reserved word in JavaScript.